ccarnino/WeatherApp/README.md

 ## Notes
 - A collection view is used to display the weather because it is perfect for horizontal display of informations.
 It also adapts better to different screens sizes than a table view.
 So it will be better for iPad.
+- There are 5 forecasts per day.
+So  we are displaying all the forecasts of a day per row.
+Right now this logic is hardcoded, but this is not what should be in production.
+The forecasts should be parsed, grouped by day and ordered programmatically.

 ## Author